pamtrak06/edjanger/README.md

     ```

 - Instructions
-From an existing edocker root path project structure, do following
+From an existing edjanger root path project structure, do following
-    - rename all edocker.properties to edocker.template
+    - rename all edjanger.properties to edjanger.template
     - define variable for element to be replaced with variable value from configuration file
     - create configuration files (<name>.properties) containing SHELL-FORMAT variable
-        - in each folder containing edocker.properties (each configuration file must hase same name e.g.: production.properties)
+        - in each folder containing edjanger.properties (each configuration file must hase same name e.g.: production.properties)
         or
         - only in root folder (e.g.: production.properties)
-    - call edockertemplate with name of configuration file
+    - call edjangertemplate with name of configuration file
     ```bash
-    edockertemplate <name>.properties
+    edjangertemplate <name>.properties
     ```

-    Example of edockertemplate invocation
+    Example of edjangertemplate invocation
     ```bash
-    edockertemplate production.properties
+    edjangertemplate production.properties
     ```

     Example of production.properties content